“Picturing ideas” for Education

-I’m very lucky to be able to work with the education sector, Education Departments and research organisations to help schools and universities ‘Picture their ideas‘ through visual storytelling.
+I’m very fortunate to be able to work with the education sector, Education Departments and research organisations to help schools and universities ‘Picture their ideas‘ through visual storytelling.
 Below are some examples of how I have drawn out the ideas of our educators, researchers and students.
 I just love my job!!